Sarairanjan

 Sarairanjan is a town in the Sarairanjan (Vidhan Sabha constituency) in Samastipur district in the Indian state of Bihar.
 It is located on the musrigharari - Vidyapati Nagar road.
-Public transport(tempos) are available to nearest town dalsinghsarai, musrigharari and Vidyapati Nagar.
-It is located approximately 6 km south of musrigharari. sarairanjan market is the main market for all the nearby villages in the constituency.
+Public transport(tempos) are available to nearest town Dalsinghsarai, Mushrigharari and Vidyapati Nagar.
+It is located approximately 6 km south of Musrigharari.
+Sarairanjan market is the main market for all the nearby villages in the constituency.
 It has a government hospital, a police station Block and water department near to the market.
 Nearest railway station is samastipur jn. approx 13 km.